Hardware¶

 Cost effectiveness: A single unified system versus coordinating a CPU, motherboard, and expensive discrete GPU.

-The Strix Point Advantage¶
+The Strix Halo Advantage¶

 - Zen 5 architecture: Latest CPU cores with improved IPC

-- RDNA 3.5 graphics: 40 compute units, same architecture as discrete RX 7000 series
+- RDNA 3.5 graphics: 40 compute units, same architecture family as discrete RX 7000 series

 - AI accelerator: Dedicated XDNA 2 NPU (though less relevant for LLM inference)